linuxwolf/expecto/README.md

 expect(() => throw new Error("oops")).to.throw().with.property("message").which.equal("oops");
 ```

-A custom message as the last argument, which is used if the check fails.
+A custom message can be provided as the last argument, which is used if the check fails.

 ```typescript
 expect(() => throw new TypeError("oops")).to.throw(RangeError, "oops");